Preimplantation genetic screening - PGS for aneuploidy with IVF

 - PGS, preimplantation genetic screening, refers to removing one or more cells from an in vitro fertilization embryo to test for chromosomal normalcy.

-- Down syndrome has an extra chromosome 21, referred to as trisomy 21.
+- One example is Down syndrome which has an extra chromosome number 21.
 This should be detected by PGS.

-- PGS does not test for a specific disease - such as for cystic fibrosis - that process is referred to as PGD (preimplantation genetic diagnosis).
+- PGS does not test for a specific disease such as cystic fibrosis.
+That process is referred to as PGD (preimplantation genetic diagnosis).

 Many human embryos are chromosomally abnormal